 Cricket is another sport many Australians watch constantly.
 Often with a beer and yelling obscenities at the T.V. screen.

 A game of backyard cricket is a popular activity at gatherings of family and friends.
-If you get to play a friendly game of cricket or footy with Australians, it’s usually a great time and plenty of laughs.
+If you play a friendly game of cricket or footy with Australians, it’s usually a great time and plenty of laughs.

 About the Author